elastic/integrations/packages/vsphere/docs/README.md

 This is the `host` data stream.
 This data stream collects host metrics from VMware vSphere, including performance statistics such as CPU usage, memory usage, disk I/O, and network activity.

-Note: vSphere Integration currently supports network names of VMs connected only to vSS (vSphere Standard Switch) and not vDS (vSphere Distributed Switches).

 An example event for `host` looks as following:

 ```json